lpurificacao/Zoom_chat_headers_remover/README.md

 ${\large{\textsf{\textcolor{#0A1589}{Suggestion}}}}$

-Get to the repository ['Python_setup'] (https://github.com/lpurificacao/pyhton_setup) and copy that script.
+Get to the repository [Python_setup](https://github.com/lpurificacao/pyhton_setup) and copy that script.

 It creates the virtual environment and installs the emoji module for you.